ShubhankarKapoor/stateestimation/README.md

 # Distribution System State Estimation Research Code

-This repository contains open-source research software developed as part of a PhD and subsequent peer-reviewed publications on distribution network state estimation and related power system analysis topics.
+This repository contains open-source research software developed as part of a PhD and subsequent peer-reviewed publications on distribution system state estimation.

 ## Purpose
-The code provides accessible implementations of established distribution network power flow and state estimation methods.
+The code provides accessible implementations of established distribution system state estimation methods.
 It has been used to generate results for peer-reviewed papers and a doctoral thesis.
 The focus is on transparency, reproducibility, and reuse, rather than production-grade deployment or the development of new algorithms.